 Keith is back in work after his struggle being homeless

 Keith lost his job in 2018 which resulted in a short period of homelessness and he has struggled to find work since then.
-When he was referred to Restart in March 2022 he struggled with long standing back ache and was grieving after the death of his mum.
+When he was referred to the Restart Scheme in March 2022 he struggled with long standing back ache and was grieving after the death of his mum.
 Keith, who is 61, had been completely isolated during the pandemic – he lives in a village outside Banbury and has no transport, meaning he had no money or means to attend football games or visit family and friends.

 Keith’s employment adviser discovered his CV was in the wrong format so when uploaded was showing illegible.
 With a new CV in place, Keith was booked onto a series of workshops to improve his skills and address his confidence, help him feel less isolated and improve his mental health and well-being.
 He also took advantage of interview coaching, help with job applications and funding for travel.